2025 Annual Conference

 MEET YOUR PRESENTERS

-Learn more about conference presenters, workshop leaders, performers
+Learn more about conference presenters (both online and in-person), workshop leaders, and performers (this list is continually updating)

 Bart Eddy is a teacher, entrepreneur, and father of two, who makes his home with his wife in Southfield, Michigan.
 In 2011, several years after co-founding Detroit Community High School, Bart founded the Brightmoor Makerspace, a youth employment program that has grown from experiential, hands-on learning through community projects into an entreprenuer training for youth.